 The program takes place over two weeks, with ample time for group and private study, and to take advantage of the many recreational opportunities around Eugene.

-Last year, there was an one-week course on the basics of programming language theory to students with little or no prior experience co-taught by Paul Downen of the University of Oregon and Jan Hoffmann of Carnegie Mellon University.
+In 2018, there was an one-week course on the basics of programming language theory to students with little or no prior experience co-taught by Paul Downen of the University of Oregon and Jan Hoffmann of Carnegie Mellon University.
 Those videos are available on-line and available on youtube.

 The OPLSS logo was designed by Alisa Kwok to whom we are grateful for her skillful work.